rickbosch/PathOfBuilding-Mac/README.md

-# Path of Building for macOS
+# Path of Building Community for macOS

 ![Hero](assets/hero.png)